Rebecca Hollweg: Country Girl

 Her album Country Girl was released in February 2015.
 Produced and recorded by Andy Hamill at Emu's Nest Studios in London, it was mixed by Andy Hamill and Chris Lewis and was mastered by Chris Lewis.
 It was launched at the Cavendish Arms in Stockwell, London on 23 November 2014.

 The title track was played on BBC Radio 2 by Janice Long and by Robert Elms on his BBC London 94.9 radio show.
 Jamie Cullum played the song "Light" on his BBC Radio 2 programme on 3 March 2015, saying "a great singer who I love very much... a real great listen from start to finish... this great, great album".

 Reviewing Country Girl for Uncut magazine, Mick Houghton gave it 8 of 10, describing it as "another delightful batch of tunes" and adding: "The title track sets the tone, a jaunty, bass-driven, tongue-in-cheek look at city life, 'Ruby' is sung to her daughter and would have fitted snugly on any Carpenters’ album."

 Other People's Songs

 Hollweg released a digital album, Other People's Songs, in November 2020.

 Broadcasting

 In February 2015 Rebecca Hollweg was on Robert Elms' BBC London 94.9 radio show.
 Also in February 2015, she was interviewed and played live on World Update with Dan Damon on BBC World Service radio, and the title track of her new album Country Girl was played on BBC Radio 2 by Janice Long.
-She has been interviewed and played live on Woman's Hour on BBC Radio 4 and the Nicky Campbell show on Radio 5 Live and has appeared twice on Janice Long's show.
+She has been interviewed and played live on Woman's Hour on BBC Radio 4 and the Nicky Campbell show on BBC Radio 5 Live and has appeared twice on Janice Long's show.
 She has performed sessions for BBC 6Music, Simon Lederman's show on BBC London, Gyles Brandreth and Wendy Lloyd's programmes on LBC, BBC Radio Scotland, BBC Radio 4's Loose Ends and on Artsworld for Illumina TV.